feathersjs/feathers/docs/guides/basics/authentication.md

 </BlockQuote>

+That's pretty neat, but emails and passwords are boring, let's spice things up a bit.

 ## Login with GitHub

-OAuth is an open authentication standard supported by almost every major platform and what gets us the log in with Facebook, Google, GitHub etc. buttons.
-From the Feathers perspective the authentication flow is pretty similar.
+OAuth is an open authentication standard supported by almost every major social platform and what gets us the log in with Facebook, Google, GitHub etc. buttons.
+From the Feathers perspective, the authentication flow with OAuth is pretty similar.
 Instead of authenticating with the `local` strategy by sending a username and password, Feathers directs the user to authorize the application with the login provider.
-If it is successful Feathers authentication finds or creates the user in the `users` service with the information it got back from the provider and then issues a token for them.
+If it is successful, Feathers authentication finds or creates the user in the `users` service with the information it got back from the provider and then issues a token for them.

-To allow login with GitHub, first, we have to [create a new OAuth application on GitHub](https://github.com/settings/applications/new).
+To allow login with GitHub, we first have to [create a new OAuth application on GitHub](https://github.com/settings/applications/new).
 You can put anything in the name, homepage and description fields.
 The callback URL **must** be set to

 ```sh
 http://localhost:3030/oauth/github/callback